berkeley-cdss/curriculum-guide/technology/jupyter/install-packages.md

 **What are the packages pre-installed for every hub?**

 Procedure for package installation varies across different programming languages.
-Basic python packages such as numPy, pandas, scikit-learn, matplotlib, etc., are installed across the main Datahub.
+Basic python packages such as numPy, pandas, scikit-learn, matplotlib, etc., are installed across the main DataHub.
 R hubs supports packages such as shiny, dplyr, tidyR, RSQLlite, etc. However, you can customize the packages for the hubs by requesting them using this [template](https://github.com/berkeley-dsep-infra/datahub/issues/new?assignees=&labels=support&template=datahub-package-addition---change-request.md&title=Request+python+package+X+for+class+Y).
 If you want to check the list of packages installed,
 - You can use the below command for Python,